What is a Colorado Periodic Report

 - Name and street address (P.O.
 Boxes are not allowed) of the Registered Agent

-Periodic Report Cost
+Colorado Periodic Report Cost

 The annual filing is due by the last day of the anniversary month the LLC or Corporation was formed.
-For example, if your LLC or Corporation was formed January 1st, the Annual Report will be due every year thereafter before January 31st.
+For example, if your Colorado LLC or Corporation was formed January 1st, the Annual Report deadline will be every year thereafter before January 31st.
 You are able to file up to 2 months in advance.

 My business made little or no money.
 Do I still have to file the Periodic Report?